zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 New ODS 11.0
 ------------

-Firebird 2.0 features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.
+Firebird $MAJOR.$MINOR features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.

-If you are installing this release of Firebird 2.0 for the first time over a previously installed Firebird 2 alpha it is recommended that you install into a fresh directory.
+If you are installing this release of Firebird $MAJOR.$MINOR for the first time over a previously installed Firebird 2 alpha it is recommended that you install into a fresh directory.
 This is because an uninstall will preserve